 Does anyone else crave drama?
 Like, actually crave those 30-60 minute time slots spent unapologetically glued to a TV screen, intently consuming a chaotic, almost too close-to-home story?
 Just me?
 Okay, hear me out.
-There’s a time and place for unlikely romances, and lol-ing (in the audible sense) at programmes ambitiously labelled 'comedy' is depressingly rare.
+There’s a time and place for unlikely romances, and lol-ing (in the audible sense) at programmes ambitiously labelled 'comedy'.
 The best telly is more than that in my mind.
 And I like mine fronted by the industry's powerhouse women, thanks.
-Phoebe Waller-Bridge, Sandra Oh, Reese Witherspoon, Kerry Washington, Fiona Shaw, come on down...
+Sandra Oh, Kerry Washington, Michaela Coel, Nicole Kidman, Jodie Comer, come on down...

 Fortunately, we’ve got plenty to choose from at the moment.
-We may have wrapped on the first season of Killing Eve and yes, I’m still at a loss without those other knockout BBC dramas like Little Drummer Girl and Doctor Foster, but there’s loads of top-notch TV fodder to come in 2019.
+Russian Doll and Derry Girls came and went a little too quickly and, yes, I’m still at a loss without those knockout BBC dramas like Fleabag, Back To Life and Killing Eve but there’s loads of top-notch TV to come in 2020, too.
 Desperate for something to fill the gaping holes in your social calendar?
 Well, you have come to the right place, friend.
-Here you'll find what we’re looking forward to so far.
+Here, you'll find every TV show that we’re looking forward to at the moment.
 Be sure to check back as we'll be updating the list as more shows are confirmed.

 Little Fires Everywhere